miralee94/devops22-java/lesson_9/LESSON_9.md

     ```

 8. Check the logs and test to open the <http://localhost:8888/manager/html> it should say 403 access denied
-9. Now you need to add a context file that allow us to log into the manger.
+9. Now you need to add a context file that allow us to log into the manager.

     ```sh
     # copy from the examples folder in lesson_8 to the container folder